MightyCall Mobile MightyCall Mobile AppGoogle Play

 You do not have enough memory or hard drive space

 Even if you have a new device, those of us who live cluttered lives can often find that they clutter up their RAM/hard drive quite quickly with things you don’t need.
-When computers run out of hard drive (or nearly do so), they get very slow and very difficult to work with – which can mean that they freeze up and freeze your calls too.
+When computers run out of hard drive (or nearly do so), they get very slow and very difficult to work with, which can mean that they freeze up and freeze your calls too.

-What causes dropped calls on cell phone?
+What causes dropped calls on a cell phone?

-Common issues for cell phones
+Common issues with cell phones

 No signal because you’re not near a tower